HeitorRafael/GestorDeTarefas/RADMIN-VPN-SETUP.md

    ipconfig
    ```

-## 🛡️ Segurança Configurada no MaxiMundi
+## 🛡️ Segurança Configurada no Sistema

 ### IPs Permitidos (já configurado)
 - `192.168.1.0/24` - Rede local do escritório